devanmcg/GreatPlainsFire/SpringSummerSeverity/paper/SummerFireRestoration.md

 In 2017, a research project began in which 12, 65-ha pastures were assigned to one of each of three management strategies (N = 4), none of which involved internal fences: continuous grazing, in which livestock had unhindered access to pastures with no additional disturbance; spring-only patch burning, in which a 16-ha patch was burned each spring and livestock allowed unhindered access; and spring-summer patch burning, in which half of a 16-ha patch was burned in the spring, and the second half scheduled to be burned in the summer.
 All pastures were stocked with approximately 22 Angus *Bos taurus* cow-calf pairs from May-October; see @duquette2022a for a complete description of the study location and experimental design.

-A total of 40 prescribed fires were conducted over four years, 2017--2020.
+Forty prescribed fires were conducted over four years, 2017--2020.
 All 32 planned spring burns were completed, between 25 April and 25 May.
 Only eight of 16 planned summer burns were completed: 4 in 2017, and 4 in 2020, between 13-25 August.
 Burn units were surrounded with plowed mineral firebreaks and ignitions varied between backing and head fires, and interior strip ignitions, with handheld drip torches.